 I thought that killing children at Sandyhook Elementary School in December 2012 in Newtown, Conn., would have propelled every politician on earth to clamber for gun control and pass it immediately.
 Like the killings of young people in Littleton, Colo., it produced no legislation, no change to gun laws.
 We’re all still shaking our heads.

 The rush to protect people’s rights not only to bear arms but also to own assault rifles is incredible to some people, myself included.
 I’m certainly not against shooting, but I don’t think folks need to be armed with the same type of weapons that are used in armed conflict to hunt.
-What would happen to a deer taken down by a burst of gunfire from an AR-15 or other semi-automatic weapons.
+What would happen to a deer taken down by a burst of gunfire from an AR-15 (check for more info) or other semi-automatic weapons.

 Few people could have foreseen the number of intensity of conversations that have been started on and about guns: the use of them, the access to them, the sale of them, the control that so many people want to put on them.
 Along with the controlled sale of firearms, the government may need to frame strict laws regarding gun license approval.
 A person who wants to purchase a gun may need to be registered in an education program regarding the gun mechanism, basic parts of ammunition, and its use.
 Further, the Second Amendment to the Bill of Rights was adopted on Dec.
 15, 1791 when U.S. citizens carried Matchlock or flintlock rifles, muskets and pistols, research shows.
 If we were talking about those weapons, the conversations would be radically different.